Two Loudoun Restaurants Win VA Travel Association Grants - Loudoun Now

 Two Loudoun Restaurants Win VA Travel Association Grants

-Two Loudoun restaurants were among the businesses selected by the Virginia Restaurant, Lodging & Travel Association for 2021 DoorDash Restaurant Operator Relief Grants.
+Two Loudoun restaurants were among the Virginia Restaurant, Lodging & Travel Association’s selectees for 2021 DoorDash Restaurant Operator Relief Grants.

 More than 690 restaurants in Virginia applied for the grants, which awarded $3,500 each to 128 businesses across the state—including Lost Fox Hideaway and The Difference Baker, both in Ashburn.